With the growing popularity of Magento ecommerce stores, there’s an inevitable boom in the integration of Magento and other platforms.

 Conclusion

-We hope this article helped you understand how to integrate WordPress with Magento.
+We hope this article helped you understand how to integrate or use Magento with WordPress.

 Magento WordPress integration is crucial to get the best of both CMSs.
 We used the FishPig module to merge the WordPress blog with the Magento store.
 Once you are done with the integration, both sites should work together.